apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 Apache DataFusion `ExecutionPlan`.
 In some cases, Comet provides specialized physical operators and expressions to override the DataFusion versions to ensure compatibility with Apache Spark.

 The leaf nodes in the physical plan are always `ScanExec` and each of these operators will make a JNI call to `CometBatchIterator.next()` to fetch the next input batch.
 The input could be a Comet native Parquet scan, a Spark exchange, or another native plan.

 `CometNativeExec` creates a `CometExecIterator` and applies this iterator to the input RDD partitions.
 Each call to `CometExecIterator.next()` will invoke `Native.executePlan`.
 Once the plan finishes executing, the resulting Arrow batches are imported into the JVM using Arrow FFI.

+## Shuffle

+Spark uses a shuffle mechanism to transfer data between query stages.
+The shuffle mechanism is part of Spark Core rather than Spark SQL and operates on RDDs.

+For shuffle writes, a `ShuffleMapTask` runs in the executors.
+This task contains a `ShuffleDependency` that is broadcast to all of the executors.
+It then passes the input RDD to `ShuffleWriteProcessor.write()` which requests a `ShuffleWriter` from the shuffle manager, and this is where it gets a Comet shuffle writer.

+`ShuffleWriteProcessor` then invokes the dependency RDD and fetches rows/batches and passes them to the shuffle writer.

+As a result, we cannot avoid having one native plan to produce the shuffle input and another native plan for writing the batches to the shuffle file.

 ## Arrow